 - It has the ability to compile all the packages properly per level in a dedicated chroot environment.
 After compilation, all the dependencies are again checked to make sure no broken links are found.

-The 64-bit version contains about 700 packages upgraded.
+The 64-bit version contains more than 1000 packages upgraded.

 The 32-bit version of NuTyX, still actively supported.